onsi/ginkgo/docs/index.md

 Ginkgo provides a few different mechansisms for previewing and analyzing the specs defined in a suite.
 You can use the [`outline`](#creating-an-outline-of-specs) cli command to get a machine-readable list of specs defined in the suite.
 Outline parses the Go AST tree of the suite to determine the specs and therefore does not require the suite to be compiled.
 This comes with a limitation, however: outline does not offer insight into which specs will run for a given set of filters and it cannot handle dynamically generated specs (example specs generated by a `for` loop).

-For a more complete preview you can run `ginkgo --dry-run -v`.
+For a more complete preview, you can run `ginkgo --dry-run -v`.
 This compiles the spec, builds the spec tree, and then walks the tree printing out spec information using Ginkgo's default output as it goes.
 This allows you to see which specs will run for a given set of filters and also allows you to see dynamically generated specs.
 Note that you cannot use `--dry-run` with `-p` or `-procs`: you must run in series.

-If, you need finer-grained control over previews you can use `PreviewSpecs` in your suite in lieu of `RunSpecs`.  `PreviewSpecs` behaves like `--dry-run` in that it will compile the suite, build the spec tree, and then walk the tree while honoring any filter and randomization flags.
-However `PreviewSpecs` generates and returns a full [`Report` object](#reporting-nodes---reportbeforesuite-and-reportaftersuite) that can be manipulated and inspected as needed.
+If you need finer-grained control over previews, you can use `PreviewSpecs` in your suite in lieu of `RunSpecs`.  `PreviewSpecs` behaves like `--dry-run` in that it will compile the suite, build the spec tree, and then walk the tree while honoring any filter and randomization flags.
+However, `PreviewSpecs` generates and returns a full [`Report` object](#reporting-nodes---reportbeforesuite-and-reportaftersuite) that can be manipulated and inspected as needed.
 Specs that will be run will have `State = SpecStatePassed` and specs that will be skipped will have `SpecStateSkipped`.

-If you are opting into `PreviewSpecs` in lieu of `--dry-run` one suggested pattern is to key off of the `--dry-run` configuration to run `PreviewSpecs` instead of `RunSpecs`:
+If you are opting into `PreviewSpecs` in lieu of `--dry-run`, one suggested pattern is to key off of the `--dry-run` configuration to run `PreviewSpecs` instead of `RunSpecs`:

 ```go
 func TestMySuite(t *testing.T) {